-Baltimore, Walters Art Museum, MS W. 106
+Baltimore, Walters Art Museum, MS W.106

-Paris, Musée Marmottan
+Paris, Musée Marmottan Monet

 Oxford Bible Pictures Facsimile Edition